Boscombe, Wiltshire

-Boscombe is a small village in the civil parish of Allington, Wiltshire, England.
+Boscombe is a small village and former civil parish, now in the parish of Allington, Wiltshire, England.
 It lies about 3 mi southeast of Amesbury on the banks of the River Bourne, on the A338 road which follows the Bourne on its way from Salisbury to Tidworth and beyond.

-Until it was added to Allington parish in 1934, Boscombe was a separate civil parish, its land stretching both northwest and southeast onto the downs above the river.
+In 1931 the parish had a population of 117.
+On 1 April 1934 the parish was abolished and merged with Allington, its upstream neighbour.

 History

 Domesday Book in 1086 recorded two estates with altogether 19 households: one (later called East Boscombe) held by the nobleman William of Eu and the other (West Boscombe) by Amesbury Abbey.
-According to John Marius Wilson's Imperial Gazetteer of England and Wales, in 1872 the Basingstoke and Salisbury railway line ran through Boscombe, and there was a post office, almshouses and a Norman church.
+According to John Marius Wilson's Imperial Gazetteer of England and Wales, in 1872 the Basingstoke and Salisbury railway ran through Boscombe, and there was a post office, almshouses and a Norman church.
 The population at that time was 143.
 By 1894 the population had fallen to 113 and the church was in poor condition.

 The manor house at East Boscombe, known as Boscombe House, had 18 bedrooms by 1768; it was demolished around 1770.
 Owners included William Kent, an estate manager for the Earls of Pembroke, who bought the East Boscombe estate in 1628.

 The former manor house at West Boscombe, Queen Manor, stands west of the church.
 It has a four-bay north block of c.1700 and rear wings of c.1835.

 The Bourne follows a winding course here, and the road from Salisbury forded it in two places, south and northeast of the church, until bridges were built in the late 18th century or early 19th.
 The road was straightened in 1939, to take traffic over a new bridge further away from the church.

-The ancient parish of Boscombe was added to Allington parish in 1934.
+The ancient parish of Boscombe, which had land stretching both northwest and southeast onto the downs above the river, was added to Allington parish in 1934.
 West and East Boscombe were still marked on maps in the mid-20th century but today only the name Boscombe is used.

 Boscombe had a school from 1894 to 1972; the nearest primary school is at Porton.

 An RAF airfield was opened in 1930 on Boscombe Down, northwest of Boscombe towards Amesbury.
 Since 1939 the site has been a military aircraft test and research facility, now known as MoD Boscombe Down.
 Although the establishment's buildings are about 2 mi from the village, the south end of one runway is about 900m from the centre of the village.